 The Doretti coupe RLL 280, Chassis No. 1160 was sold by David Baldock to Robin Denny of Windsor who commenced a restoration programme.
 Unfortunately the job was only partially completed before the now dismantled car passed into the hands of Duncan Rabagliati.

 Following a further period of time in storage RLL 280 was offered for sale by Duncan at Brooks Auction, Olympia, London on 8th April 1998.
 The catalogue description summarised the car's history as follows;

-The still unrestored and dismantled car did not sell at the auction but was bought afterwards by Richard Wos of Aylesbury.
-Eventually the chassis and most of the front end of the car ended up in the possession of Ken Yankey while Richard Larter has the rear half of the coupé's body-shell and the rear inner body.
+The still unrestored and dismantled car did not sell at the auction but was bought afterwards by Richard Wos of Aylesbury and later sold to Peter Lockley as a donor car in a deal involving the purchase of NBC 742 (Chassis No.1200).
+When NBC 742 was delivered to Peter on a trailer behind a Transit van, he says, "there was no sign of the donor car until a heap of scrap steel and aluminium was unloaded from the back of the van".
+Eventually the chassis of RLL 280 and most of the front end of the car ended up in the possession of Ken Yankey while Richard Larter acquired the rear half of the coupé's body-shell and the rear inner body.

-Another Swallow Doretti, registration number NBC 742, Chassis No.1200 was purchased at the auction by Richard Wos and sold to Peter Lockley in July 1998.
-Peter, who is the chairman of the Standard Motor Club, has restored NBC 742 using some parts of Chassis No.1160 in its rebuild.
+NBC 742 (Chassis No.1200) which had been purchased at the auction by Richard Wos was sold to Peter Lockley in July 1998.
+Peter, who is the chairman of the Standard Motor Club, restored NBC 742 using some parts of RLL 280 (Chassis No.1160) in its rebuild.